openSUSE/osem/CONTRIBUTING.md

     ```

 6. Check out your OSEM rails app:
 You can access the app [localhost:3000](http://localhost:3000).
 Whatever you change in your cloned repository will have effect in the development environment.
 Sign up, the first user will be automatically assigned the admin role.
+Browse to [http://localhost:3000/letter_opener](http://localhost:3000/letter_opener) to check mails and confirm your admin account.

 7. Changed something?
 Test your changes!: